mdn/webextensions-examples/README.md

 # webextensions-examples
 Example Firefox add-ons created using the WebExtensions API.

-This repository contains 2 examples:
+This repository contains 2 examples: beastify and borderify.

+## beastify ##

-* beastify: an example to accompany a [https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Walkthrough](walkthrough tutorial on MDN).
+An example to accompany a [https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Walkthrough](walkthrough tutorial on MDN).

 Please note that at the moment, this example doesn't work in Firefox due to some bugs, so the manifest.json does not include the "applications" key.
 When the relevant Firefox bugs are fixed, I'll add the "applications" key so it installs in Firefox.

+## borderify ##

-* borderify: a really, really simple WebExtension.
+A really, really simple WebExtension.